darkorsa/cordo/README.md

 It will create:
 - All the neccessary DB tables for OAuth2
 - Uuid DB helper functions

-After that you are good to go with Authentication, Acl and basic CRUD operations in Backoffice\Users module.

 ## Still missing
 - Caching